srajankumar/freshies/README.md

 npm start
 ```

-4. The running the commands should redirect to your browser.
+4. Running the commands should redirect to your browser.

 ## Authors